bts/nylas-hs/README.md

 ## Quickstart

-The following example prints out all of the changes to an inbox:
+The following example prints out all of the (thread and message) changes to an inbox using pipes:

 ```haskell
 {-# LANGUAGE OverloadedStrings #-}